HelenHMaher/show-local-weather/ISSUES.md

 1. Work out kinks in retreiving stateName
 2.  option to change to UTC? or display temp in Fahrenheit?
 3. HIDE API KEYS!!
+4.  button labels missing and geolocation unreliable on all browsers